DeWitP/Idotea_genome_project/README.md

 # Idotea_genome_project
-# In this file, I list commands I have used in the analysis of the Idotea genome sequence data.
+### In this file, I list commands I have used in the analysis of the Idotea genome sequence data.

-# This first section deals with the 300 bp insert size library produced in September 2015.
+## This first section deals with the 300 bp insert size library produced in September 2015.
 All analyses were performed in the high_mem node of Albiorix.

 ---------------------------------------
-# First, production of preQC report:
+## First, production of preQC report:

 >sga preprocess --pe-mode 1 5_150827_AC7GAYANXX_P2038_201_1.fastq 5_150827_AC7GAYANXX_P2038_201_2.fastq > Idotea.fastq

+Output of the software:

 Parameters:
 QualTrim: 0